How Long Should You Wait Between Coats of Polyurethane on Hardwood Floors?

 Polyurethane application can be tricky and messy, especially if you do not know how long to wait between coats of polyurethane on hardwood floors.

-But hopefully, after reading this article, you’re now confident that your hardwood floor is properly protected and, of course, looks brilliant with its even and smooth finish.
+Hopefully, after reading this article, you’re now confident that your hardwood floor is properly protected and, of course, brilliant with its even and smooth finish!

 Related Articles